V. David: Politics

 David was elected as Kuala Lumpur town councillor and became the Transport Workers Union's secretary in 1958.
 In 1959, he was elected Bangsar Member of Parliament under the ticket of the Malayan Peoples' Socialist Front as well as the state seat of Pantai, both in Selangor.
 However, in 1964, he lost his seat to Devan Nair of the People's Action Party although he kept his state seat.

+In August 1963, David expressed caution about the upcoming Malaysian merger in parliament, concerned about the reliability of Lee Kuan Yew.

 In 1969, David returned to parliament by winning the Dato' Kramat seat in Penang and was re-elected to his Pantai state seat for the third time, both under the newly formed Parti Gerakan Rakyat Malaysia.

 When Gerakan joined the Barisan Nasional in 1973, David resigned to join the Parti Keadilan Masyarakat Malaysia (Pekemas).
 In the 1974 general election, both his Dato' Kramat and Pantai seats were abolished in a re-delineation exercise.
 David contested in the Jelutong parliament seat (also in Penang) for Pekemas against Rasiah Rajasingam, a former Gerakan colleague, but lost.

 In 1978, as a candidate of the Democratic Action Party this time, David defeated Malaysian Indian Congress strongman, Deputy Minister S. Subramaniam for the Damansara parliament seat.
 He failed to retain his seat again in 1982 to Tan Koon Swan who later became Malaysian Chinese Association president.
 In 1986 and 1990, David was elected as Puchong Member of Parliament and, in 1995, stepped down for health reasons.

 David was arrested under the Emergency Ordinance in 1958.
 He was also arrested under Internal Security Act in 1964 and 1969 (after the 13 May race riots).

 David became chairman of the World Tamil Association in 1984.
 He authored a book, Freedom that Never Came, chronicling his views on the post-independence period in Malaysia.

 Death

 David died in July 2005.
 He had served the workers for nearly 40 years from 1958 until he fell sick in 1995.

+His much younger cousin Isaiah Jacob was appointed to the Dewan Negara in March 2023.
+A member of PKR, he represents the interests of people with disabilities.